scopyleft/spager/README.md

 Pages are detected by the `class=page` attribute and the page name by the _id_ attribute.
 The page change is executed based the hash in the URL.
 Easy and logic!

+CSS is very basic too:

+- `.hidden` class is applied on pages that should be hidden (include [src/spager.min.css](src/spager.min.css) to apply it automatically or implement your own style).
+- `.current` class is applied on the currently visible page, for you convenience.

 `spager.init()` will initialize the spager.